-HOZ Journal Volume 2 Ebook Is Now Available!
-Get your free copy now.
-Price goes up on Friday.
+HOZ Journal Volume 2 Ebook and Paperback Now Available!

 It has been my pleasure working with so many talented writers from around the world to create this anthology!
 Join me and the House of Zolo team in celebrating the launch of our gorgeous second volume of speculative literature.
 You can download the Kindle ebook for free on Oct 21-23, 2020.
 The paperback will be available on Amazon by the end of the week.

 UPDATE: Our book launch was fantastic and we quickly climbed to the top of the Fantasy and Sci-Fi Anthology charts!